 - Press down gently on each cookie to flatten a little.
 Sprinkle remaining cheese on top and bake for 8-10 minutes.
 Note baking time may vary.
-Store in an air-tight container or freezer safe ziplock bag in the refrigerator or freezer.
+Let cookies cool completely then store in an air-tight container or freezer safe ziplock bag in the refrigerator or freezer.

 The nutrition information for 1 of these healthy breakfast cookies is 127 cals / 8.9g fat / 3.3g carbs / 0.4g fiber / 8.2g protein = net carbs 2.9g

 Nutrition Information:Yield: 12 Serving Size: 1